brianc/jade-mode/README.md

 ### Flymake support

-[Flycheck][] is the successor to Flymake, however if you want to add flymake support for jade files:
+[Flycheck][] is the successor to Flymake and this is left for legacy purpose.
+If you want to add flymake support for jade files:

     (defun flymake-jade-init ()
       (let* ((temp-file (flymake-init-create-temp-buffer-copy